shlomifgm/HomeAssistant/README.md

 - [Amazon Fire HD10](<https://www.amazon.com/Fire-HD-10/dp/B07K1RZWMC>) - Wall Panel Tablet
 - [Apple TV](<https://www.apple.com/il/apple-tv-4k//>) - Apple TV As Bridge For Homekit

 ### In House
+:house_with_garden:

 Curious about what kind of hardware I have in my Home Assistant system?
-I have a list: [Check it out](<https://github.com/shlomifgm/HomeAssistant/blob/master/extras/github_resources/hardware.md>) (Last update: 30 October 2021).
+I have a :pencil: list: [Check it out](<https://github.com/shlomifgm/HomeAssistant/blob/master/extras/github_resources/hardware.md>) (Last update: 30 October 2021).

 ## Grafana energy consumption dashboard

 I have built my own dashboard in grafana for my energy consumption, which I can call through an iframe panel in Home Assistant.
 If you want to know more about this, [take a look here](<https://github.com/shlomifgm/HomeAssistant/blob/master/extras/consumption/README.md>).

 ## Back-ups
+:floppy_disk:

 Every day at 2:00 am an [automation makes a snapshot][backup-github] of my installation.
 In the past it happened that the sd card of my Pi became corrupt and I lost everything.
 That's why this backup is also made locally on my NAS automatically and this is fully automated.
 (Inspired by: [@adonno][adonno-github])